achen318/terminal-dino/README.md

 # cli-dino
-The Chrome Dino game in the command line, written in Rust.
+The Chrome Dino game in the terminal, written in Rust.